 Letting go of stuff is hard.
+We hold onto stuff to remind of us the past.
 Decluttering takes longer than you think it will.
 I am still getting rid of crap after over three years of tackling my house full of stuff I held on to.
 Why do we hold on to stuff that we no longer need?

 This past week I met two women at my local café.
 Both had grown children who had left their family home over 20 years ago.
 And both had rooms still full of their kids stuff.